Nonvanishing of products in $v_2$-periodic families at the prime $3$: Introduction

 \subsection{Acknowledgements}

 Thank you to Eva Belmont for her suggestions and correspondence which clarified many details about the divided $\be$-family at the prime $3$---we gained some insight we simply could not do without.
 Thank you as well to Lennart Meier for reading a draft and to Mark Behrens for his helpful comments.
+Thank you as well to the anonymous referees for their useful comments and suggestions.
 The first author was supported by NSF grant \texttt{DMS-2401918} as well as the NWO grant \texttt{VI.Vidi.193.111}.
-The second author is an associate member of the Hausdorff Center for Mathematics at the University of Bonn (\texttt{DFG GZ 2047/1}, project ID \texttt{390685813}).
+The second-named author was an associate member of the Hausdorff Center for Mathematics at the University of Bonn (\texttt{DFG GZ 2047/1}, project ID \texttt{390685813}) and is now supported by the DFG-funded research training group GRK 2240: Algebro-Geometric Methods in Algebra, Arithmetic and Topology.